pattern-lab/website/patternlabsite/docs/advanced-reload-browser.md

 **Important:** If you find that content sync is not working properly please make sure your browser [supports WebSockets](http://caniuse.com/websockets).

+## How to Start the Watch & Auto-Reload Server at the Same Time

+To start the watch and auto-reload services together on Mac OS X you can do the following:

+1. Open `scripts/`
+2. Double-click `startWatcherWithAutoReload.command`
+3. Refresh the Pattern Lab site

+You can also start the watch from the command line.
+To do so open Terminal and navigate to the root of the `patternlab-php` directory.
+Type:

+    php builder/builder.php -wr

 ## How to Stop the Service

 To stop the service on Mac OS X you can press `CTRL+C` in the Terminal window where the process is running.
+If you've used the method above to start the watch and the auto-reload server they  will both shut down when using `CTRL+C`.